Frequently Asked Questions about commercetools Composable Commerce

-The commercetools platform provides the backend of E-Commerce applications through an HTTP API.
-Since the platform allows you to build whatever application you need, from 'classic' online shops to mobile applications, market places and so on, we leave the implementation and hosting of your online shop to you.
+commercetools Composable Commerce provides the backend of e-commerce applications through an HTTP API.
+It allows you to build whatever application you need, from 'classic' online shops to mobile applications, market places and so on, we leave the implementation and hosting of your online shop to you.

 To help you with building your online shop we provide some template shops you can use as examples.
 Please find them among other useful open source software, such as SDKs and command-line tools for data import, export, and synchronization, on the SDK and Tools page.